Crude gains on output forecast; U.S. stocks fall

 Commerce Department data showing the largest expansion in the U.S. trade deficit in five months in August reinforced expectations the Fed would delay hiking rates until next year.
 A weak U.S. jobs report on Friday has also driven such expectations.

-"People are still very sceptical about the Fed raising rates this year," said Thierry Albert Wizman, interest rates and currency strategist at Macquarie Ltd in New York.
+"People are still very skeptical about the Fed raising rates this year," said Thierry Albert Wizman, interest rates and currency strategist at Macquarie Ltd in New York.

 U.S. Treasuries prices also gained on the increase in the U.S. trade deficit, which reinforced the view of slowing global demand.

-Yields on 10-year German Bunds, the benchmark for euro zone borrowing costs, rose 2 basis points to 0.59 percent.
+Yields on 10-year German Bunds DE10YT=TWEB, the benchmark for euro zone borrowing costs, rose 2 basis points to 0.59 percent.

 (Additional reporting by Barani Krishnan in New York; Reporting by Herbert Lash; Editing by Nick Zieminski and James Dalgleish)